 Where does all the salt in our diet come from?
-If you’ve ever felt thirsty after eating prepared food from the supermarket deli or after a take-out dinner, it’s because fast and prepared foods tend to use a lot of salt to make the dishes taste good.
+If you’ve ever felt thirsty after eating prepared food from the supermarket deli or after a take-out dinner, it’s because fast and prepared foods tend to use a lot of salt to make the dishes taste better.
 Detecting how much salt you are consuming is not always easy.
-Salt amounts can be easily controlled in dishes made from scratch at home, but heavily processed and pre-prepared foods are another story.
-There are the obvious culprits — chips, processed meats, salamis, and bacon, for instance — but excess salt also lurks in canned foods, cheese, sweets, pastries, and even in foods that appear to be healthy such as whole-grain cereals, such as granola, and canned beans.
+Salt amounts can be easily controlled in dishes made from scratch at home, but heavily processed and prepared foods are another story.
+There are the obvious culprits — chips, processed meats, salamis, and bacon, for example — but excess salt also lurks in canned foods, cheese, sweets, pastries, and even in foods that appear to be healthy like whole-grain cereals, granola, and canned beans.

-To get clear about how much sodium you’re taking in per serving, the AICR recommends a careful reading of the nutritional labels on all packaged foods.
+To better understand how much sodium you’re consuming per serving, AICR recommends a careful reading of the nutritional labels on all packaged foods.
 This can help to bring consumption in line with the recommended daily allowance of 2,300 mg of sodium or 1 level teaspoon of salt per day.

-A simple rule of thumb to reach this goal: Don’t eat too many processed or pre-prepared foods; don’t get too many take-out dinners, as convenient as they may be; do read labels; and whenever possible, cook from scratch.
+A simple rule of thumb to reach this goal: Don’t eat too many processed or prepared foods; don’t get too many take-out dinners, as convenient as they may be; read food labels; and whenever possible, cook from scratch.

 - Kosher salt is a flaky, coarse-grained salt that is less refined than table salt and additive-free.

-- Sea salt comes from evaporated seawater and contains trace minerals, which may enhance its nutritional properties and taste over table salt.
+- Sea salt comes from evaporated seawater and contains trace minerals, which may enhance its nutritional properties and taste.
 There are many different types of sea salt from fine white to coarse grey, and all are worth a try.
 But even with a natural product from the sea, salt is still salt and should be used sparingly